BimaBizz/LoginApi/README.md

 ### How to Use ApiLogin

-1.  **Installation:** Install the ApiLogin addon into your cockpit cms
+1.  **Installation:** Install the ApiLogin addons into your cockpit cms /addons/LoginApi
 2.  **Setup:** Create Role 'public' and setup it as public api
 3.  **Authentication:** Use the `/user/auth` endpoint to verify users' credentials.
 This can be integrated with a frontend login form.
 4.  **Registration:** Allow new users to create accounts using the `/user/register` endpoint.
 Validate the data on both frontend and backend for security.